We want everyone to be able to get as much as possible out of their Leicester Cathedral experience.

 Accessibility of the Cathedral

 Wheelchair access is available at the South door and ramps are placed within the Cathedral building at strategic points.
-There are some parking spaces available in Applegate, close by to the Cathedral.
+There are parking spaces available for blue badge holders on Applegate, immediately behind St Martins House.

 Disabled toilet facilities are available within St Martins House and, when it is open, the Guildhall, both of which are next to the Cathedral.